pinga-lab/Total-magnetization-of-spherical-bodies/notebooks/suppl_tests/complex/README.md

 #Complex test

-This numerical test show the application of our method to estimate the magnetization direction of a synthetic intrusion formed by a sill which is fed by a vertical pipe.
-This synthetic source crosses weakly-magnetized sediments which are placed over a magnetized basement.
+This numerical test show the application of our method to estimate the magnetization direction of a synthetic igneous intrusion formed by a sill which is fed by a vertical pipe.
+This synthetic source is emplaced in weakly-magnetized sediments which are placed over a magnetized basement.
 Our method is applied to the noise-corrupted total-field anomaly produced by the intrusion + basement on a regular grid